CurtTimson/curtis-timson/content/post/angularjs/20171105-angularjs-jest.md

 comments = true
 +++

-Jest, a unit testing framework by Facebook, is commonly associated with the React framework.
+[Jest](https://facebook.github.io/jest/), a unit testing framework by Facebook, is commonly associated with the React JS library.
 However Jest is not specifically for React, and can be used to test any javascript code you wish.

-Recently I've started using Jest with AngularJs 1.6 and have put together the following step-by-step guide on how to get setup.
+Recently I've been using Jest with AngularJs 1.6 and have put together the following step-by-step guide on how to get setup.

 ## Install Angular Mocks and Jest CLI